Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 There are many species of monkeys, each with distinct physical characteristics and distribution over the globe.

-They are famous for their wit and the fact that they are always up for a good time.
-Most of the monkey’s diet consists of fruit, although they will also eat insects, especially butterflies.
+Monkeys are famous for their wit and always being up for a good time.
+While most monkeys eat fruit, they also eat insects, especially butterflies.

 Certain species of monkeys would save food by hoarding butterflies for consumption at a later time.